TWSG-HealthTech/CFOP/README.md

 ### To integrate with Google calendar

 - Follow instruction at https://developers.google.com/google-apps/calendar/quickstart/dotnet to create client secret json file
-- Download client secret file and rename to client_secret_{user_name}.json and move to Secrets/ sub folder in `CFOP.External.Calendar.Google` project
+- Download client secret file and rename to client_secret_demo.json and move to Secrets/ sub folder in `CFOP.External.Calendar.Google` project (don't include it in VS solution so that it's not checked in)
-- Change "Copy to Output Directory" to always

 ### Code Structure